ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lectures/lect10.md

   - mkdir (make a new directory)
   - cd (change into a directory, need to give either absolute or relative path)

-- Path: The path is a sequence (of directories) that specifies the location of a file or directory within the file system.
-For example, /Users/diba/ says that the directory diba is within Users which is within the root

-* An ABSOLUTE path describes the location of a file or directory starting with the root (/)

-* A relative path  describes the location of a file or directory starting at the current directory.
-For example ./cs8/lab05/ (Here './' stands for "my current directory" )

 FILE I/O:
     - I/O stands for input / output